Product Resources & Support

 Mandatory updates will show an alert dialog that blocks the user from doing anything but updating the firmware.
 We only use this approach when necessary (e.g., to introduce new features in the app that are dependent on a firmware update).

 Optional updates will show a notification banner in the top right of the app window.
 The notification banner allows the user to choose to install the update or wait to do it at another time.

 Once the user starts an update, there's no way to pause it.
 The only way to cancel it is to turn off the Hub.
 Doing so will require the user to start the update process over again.

 What type of batteries can I use in the Hub?

-You can only use the special Rechargeable Battery that comes with the Hub and the SPIKE Prime Set.
-The battery is charged using the micro USB cable that’s included in the set.
-The Rechargeable Battery is also available to buy as a separate item (45610 – LEGO Technic™ Large Hub Battery).
+You can only use the Rechargeable Battery that comes in the LEGO Education SPIKE Prime Set.
+It’s charged using the micro-USB cable that’s included in the set.
+The battery is also available to buy separately.

 What type of USB power chargers do you recommend to use for charging the Hub?